rfilgas/CS-CORE/README.md

 # CS-CORE
-Fundamentals of CS from control flow to OOD, System Design and Software Engineering Principles through 31 unique projects spanning Python, C, C++ and Java
+Fundamentals of CS from control flow to Algorithms, OOD, System Design and Software Engineering Principles through 31 unique projects spanning C++, C, Python and Java

 ## Concepts Implemented Include:
 * Basics - if/else, switch statements, for and while loops, array parsing